 Arriving a few days ahead of your hike is a good idea, but don’t expect to be rid of the effects of a change in elevation so quickly.
 Studies have shown that the ideal time to acclimate is at least 10 days.
 If you don’t have that time, there are ways to help your body along, including making sure you are drinking lots of water and avoid alcohol.
 On the plus side, experts say eating a high carb diet can help speed up your acclimatization, so go for that big carb heavy breakfast!

 Another thing to note about high elevation locations is that the sun is stronger and snow more common even in the summer months.
 In these conditions, the amount of light reflected all around can be very intense.
 If you have sensitive eyes, a snow covered hike at a higher elevation will likely be uncomfortably bright without eye protection (and you will probably not want to wear sunglasses during your wedding!).
+Subdued light is yet another reason why sunrise and sunset elopements are the best times of day beautiful photos.

 Hiking and wedding attire.

-What you wear on, and after your hike is also an important thing to give serious thought to.
+What you wear on and after your hike is also an important thing to give serious thought to.
 Luckily, I think hiking elopements have a huge advantage in this regard.
 Wear your usual hiking clothes.
 Many couples change into wedding clothes once they reach their destination (depending on the length of the hike).
 It’s safe to assume that your wedding dress will get dirty, even if you change into it after hiking.
 I encourage you to purchase a dress with this in mind.
 You will not want to worry about the condition of a $3,000 dress on your wedding day!

-Choose a dress that isn’t heavy and difficult to move your legs in (I don’t recommend mermaid styles!).
+Choose a dress that isn’t heavy or difficult to move your legs in (I don’t recommend mermaid styles!).
 Unless you’ll have a team of hiking bridesmaids to undress you in the woods every time you need to pee, lightweight, flowy dresses are the way to go!
 This advice holds even for winter elopements.
 Traditional wedding dresses can be heavy- some can weigh up to 8 pounds!
 That’s 8 more pounds in your pack (and on your back!) and is unlikely to make a huge difference in warmth.
 Instead, lined nude leggings, gloves, bridal shawls, and oxygen activated body warmers will be your best friends.

 Here are some great examples of wedding dress styles that work for elopements: